How to Improve Gas Mileage in 5 Steps

 Whether you’re dealing with rising gas prices or looking at ways to shrink your budget, now is a great time to reflect on your driving habits.
 You may be pleased to learn that you can improve your fuel efficiency with five simple steps.

 There are some items you should keep in your car, like an emergency kit.
 However, as little as 100 pounds can reduce your fuel efficiency.
-So clear out forgotten backpacks, sports equipment and extra books.
-You’ll be amazed how things add up.
+Clear out forgotten backpacks, sports equipment and extra books, and you’ll be amazed at how things add up.

 Don’t forget about the outside of your car, too.
 Remove excess add-ons that increase wind resistance and decrease fuel efficiency, such as:

 You may have noticed that many late-model vehicles already feature the stop-start system.
 This allows cars to conserve fuel by automatically shutting down the engine when the car comes to a stop.
 The engine automatically restarts when the brake is released.

 Surprisingly, idling uses more fuel than restarting your car and gives off 80% more pollution than when your car is in motion.
 The next time you come to a stop and are waiting for someone, consider turning off your engine to save on fuel.